-The primary goal at Key Stage 3 is to help the pupils establish a solid foundation of vocabulary, knowledge of Chinese and communication skills through the natural and gradual integration of language, content and cultural elements.
-Pupils will develop their understanding of Pinyin, strokes and radicals.
-They will be able to communicate in some authentic contexts and develop their all-round skills including listening, speaking, reading and writing skills.
-As part of a pupil-centred approach, Mandarin lessons are designed with personalised instruction and support.
-To prepare for a smooth transition to the IGCSE Mandarin programme, Year 9 pupils will engage with more linguistically challenging content including newspaper reading, diary writing and presentations on relevant cultural topics of their choice in Mandarin.
+The primary goal at Key Stage 3 is to help pupils build a strong foundation in vocabulary, Chinese language knowledge and communication skills through the gradual integration of language, content, and cultural elements.
+Pupils will develop their understanding of Pinyin, strokes, and radicals, enabling them to communicate in authentic contexts while enhancing their listening, speaking, reading, and writing skills.
+Lessons are designed with a pupil-centred approach, providing personalised instruction and support.

-- To develop the language proficiency to communicate in simple and complex daily conversations. - To offer insights into the culture and society of countries and communities where Chinese is spoken. - To develop awareness of the nature of language and language learning. - To provide enjoyment and intellectual stimulation. - To develop transferable skills to complement other areas of the curriculum. - To form a sound base of the skills, language and attitudes required for progression to work or further study, either in Mandarin Chinese or another subject area.
+- To develop language proficiency for communicating in simple and complex daily conversations. - To offer insights into the culture and society of Chinesespeaking countries and communities. - To cultivate awareness of the nature of language and language learning. - To provide enjoyment and intellectual stimulation. - To develop transferable skills that complement other areas of the curriculum. - To establish a strong foundation of skills, language, and attitudes required for progression to work or further study, whether in Mandarin Chinese or other subjects.

-Content
+Content:

-- Develop an understanding of the structure and history of Chinese characters. - Be able to talk authentically about family, numbers, appearance, hobbies, countries and languages, describing where you live.
+- Develop an understanding of the structure and history of Chinese characters. - Communicate authentically about topics such as family, numbers, appearance, hobbies, countries, and languages, including descriptions of living situations.

-Skills
+Skills:

-- Use basic elements of Chinese grammar correctly. - Write basic Chinese (simplified characters) and translate Chinese into English at sentence level. - Use Chinese in a range of everyday situations. - Read, listen to and understand some short texts on a familiar topic, demonstrating an understanding of ideas, opinions and attitudes. - Select and extract relevant details from some short texts on a familiar topic. - Speak in Mandarin Chinese and engage in some everyday conversations.
+- Use basic elements of Chinese grammar accurately. - Write basic Chinese (simplified characters) and translate sentences from Chinese to English. - Use Mandarin in a variety of everyday situations. - Read, listen to, and comprehend short texts on familiar topics, demonstrating understanding of ideas, opinions, and attitudes. - Extract relevant details from short texts on familiar topics. - Engage in everyday conversations in Mandarin Chinese.